ibm-cloud-docs/cephaas/about-fusionaas.md

 :   Metrics and logs are collected by Prometheus in the Control Plane ROKS and forwarded to the SRE VPC for centralized monitoring.
 IBM SRE teams use these observability tools to proactively monitor platform health, identify issues, and perform maintenance activities.

-## Getting started with Fusion as a Service
+## Getting started with IBM Fusion as a service
 {: #fusionaas-next-steps}

 To begin your FusionaaS journey: